If you want to bring chocolate on your next flight as a tasty treat or as a gift, you’re probably wondering what the rules are.

 As long as you are flying with a reasonable amount of chocolate, you are unlikely to run into any issues.

-Can You Bring Cocoa Powder on a Plane?
+You Can Bring Cocoa Powder Too

 You are allowed to pack cocoa powder in both your carry on and checked bags, but if you pack more than 12oz/350ml of cocoa powder in your checked bags, it will need to be placed in a separate bin for screening as you go through airport security.